- Home

 What are the benefits of low-impact exercise?

 There are many benefits to low-impact exercise.
-We’ll cover some of the most common benefits below.
+We’ll cover some of the most common ones below.

 Places less stress on joints

-Low-impact exercise places less stress on the body and reduces the risk of injury as a result.
+Low-impact exercise places less stress on the body and reduces the risk of injury.

 Can improve joint and bone health

-Research has found that exercise helps to improve joint function and flexibility, prevent stiffness, build bone density, and strengthen muscles.
-So, in many cases, low-impact exercise can improve the condition of sore joints and offer pain relief.
+Research has found that exercise helps improve joint function and flexibility, prevent stiffness, build bone density, and strengthen muscles.
+So, in many cases, low-impact exercise can improve sore joints and relieve pain.

 As a result, health professionals recommend low-impact exercise to help prevent and treat conditions like arthritis and osteoporosis.